-Implant-retained dentures can generally be cleaned in the same way as your natural teeth; just brush and floss them every day.
-Removeable full and partial dentures, on the other hand, require a bit of extra care.
+Implant dentures can generally be cleaned in the same way as your natural teeth; just brush and floss them every day.
+Removable full and partial dentures, on the other hand, require a bit of extra care.
 Here are some important tips for keeping traditional dentures clean:

 - Use a special denture brush and cleaning solution to clean your dentures at least once daily.

 - After you remove your dentures, gently brush your tongue and gums.